jakewins/gqlite/README.md

 ### Internal structure

 gqlite is organized into a "frontend" and a "backend".
 The frontend contains the parser and planner.
-Backends take logical plans from the frontend and convert them to an executable form.
-There is wide leeway for how backends go about their business.
+Backends contain storage and provides executable implementations of the logical operators emitted by the frontend.

 # License